Rob Brown (actor)

 Robert Brown (born March 11, 1984) is an American actor.
-He is known for his roles in the films Finding Forrester (2000), Coach Carter (2005), Take the Lead (2006), and The Express: The Ernie Davis Story (2008), and for starring in the HBO series Treme (2010–13).
+He is known for his roles in the films Finding Forrester (2000), Coach Carter (2005), Take the Lead (2006), and The Express: The Ernie Davis Story (2008), and for starring in the HBO series Treme (2010–13) and NBC series Blindspot (2015-2020).

 Early life

-Brown was born in Harlem, New York on March 11, 1984, the middle of three children.
+Brown was born in Harlem, New York, on March 11, 1984, the middle of three children.
 Brown's mother works as a substance abuse counselor.
 He was raised in Brooklyn.
 Brown attended Poly Prep Country Day School and Prep for Prep, where he played on the school's football team as a wide receiver.
 He graduated from Amherst College, where he balanced his education and acting career.
 Prior to being cast in Finding Forrester, Brown's only acting experience was a school play during childhood.

 Career

 When he turned 16, Brown auditioned for Finding Forrester, expecting to be cast as an extra.
 However, the film's director Gus Van Sant claimed Brown was the actor he was seeking to portray high school basketball player Jamal Wallace, and cast him in the role.
 Brown made his acting debut in the 2000 film, opposite Sean Connery.
 Brown received positive reviews in his first acting role.
-One critic believed Brown shined more than his veteran co-star.
+One critic believed Brown shone more than his veteran co-star.
 A film reviewer stated Brown held his own "remarkably well" alongside Connery, with a third opining the two actors had an "appealing chemistry."

 In 2005, he played the role of basketball player Kenyon Stone in the drama film Coach Carter, starring Samuel L. Jackson.
 Reviewer A. O. Scott opined Brown had a "strong" showing in the movie.
 The following year, he appeared as a high school student Jason "Rock" Rockwell in the dance film Take the Lead, starring Antonio Banderas and Alfre Woodard.
 Brown portrayed football player Ernie Davis in The Express: The Ernie Davis Story (2008).

 Brown landed his first television role as jazz musician Delmond Lambreaux on drama series Treme in 2010.
 He continued portraying the character until the show ended in 2013.
 Brown was cast in the NBC drama Blindspot (2015−20) as FBI Special Agent Edgar Reade.
 He appeared as Bobby in Don Jon (2013) and played the role of Bryce in Criminal Activities (2015).
 In 2022, Brown recurred as Maurice Ward in miniseries We Own This City.